-- Your motorized door or gate will open and close while you are programming the universal transceiver.
+Your motorized door or gate will open and close while you are programming the universal transceiver.
 Do not program the transceiver if people, pets or other objects are in the path of the door or gate.
 Only use this transceiver with a garage door opener that has a "stop and reverse" feature as required by Federal safety standards.
 This includes most garage door opener models manufactured after 1982.
 Do not use a garage door opener without these safety features.
-Call toll-free 1-800-355-3515 or, on the Internet at www.HomeLink.com for safety information or assistance. - Vehicle exhaust contains carbon monoxide, a dangerous gas.
-Do not run your vehicle in the garage while programming the transceiver.
-Exhaust gas can cause serious injury or death.
+Call toll-free 1-800-355-3515 or, on the Internet at www.HomeLink.com for safety information or assistance.